FDA panel gives nod to Bayer/J&J anti-clot drug

 Warfarin is a problematic decades-old clot preventer originally developed as rat poison.

 "I've seen the problems many patients face with warfarin," said Dr. Philip Sager, a panel member and executive committee member of the Cardiac Safety Research Consortium in San Francisco.
-"I think there's a tremendous unmet medical need for new therapies," Sager said.
+"I think there's a tremendous unmet medical need for new therapies."

 AF patients' irregular heartbeats can cause blood to pool, increasing their risk of blood clots and strokes.
 But many are unwilling to take warfarin, which requires regular blood tests, or are unable to tolerate it.